Nizuii/Week-10/MAC-Address-README.md

 - MAC address is made up of 6 byte hexa decimal number that is burned into every NIC.

 <img src="https://cyberraiden.wordpress.com/wp-content/uploads/2025/04/48-bit-mac-address-structure_1.jpg?w=890">

+- The first 3 byte identifies the manufacturer of NIC.
+- THe last 3 bytes are unique number from the network manufacturer that identifies each device on a network.
+- MAC address is also reffered to as physical address or hardware address.